michaelstewart5/project3_pda/README.md

-# Project: Simulation Study on Model Performance and Budget Constraints
+# Simulation Study on Model Performance and Budget Constraints

 ## Overview